 - Battle of Wood Lake (September 23, 1862).
 The Battle of Wood Lake marked a pivotal U.S. victory.
 Under the command of Colonel Henry Sibley, U.S. forces decisively defeated the Dakota, led by Chief Little Crow, effectively signaling the war’s end.

-In the wake of the Dakota War, a weary but cautious peace descended upon the region.
-Yet, by 1866, new conflicts arose prompted by the discovery of gold in the Black Hills—an area sacred to the Sioux and promised to them by the 1851 Treaty of Fort Laramie.
+A weary but cautious peace descended upon the region.
+Yet, by 1866, new conflicts arose, prompted by the discovery of gold in the Black Hills—an area sacred to the Sioux and promised to them by the 1851 Treaty of Fort Laramie.
+The wars that persisted until 1890 became known as the Sioux Wars.

 Negotiations for the 1868 treaty were arduous, taking place against a backdrop of military hostilities and power struggles.
 Sioux chiefs, including Red Cloud, Spotted Tail, and others, were among the signatories.

-The U.S. government, represented by the Indian Peace Commission, which included notable figures such as General William T. Sherman, aimed to quell hostilities and secure peace without further warfare.
+The Indian Peace Commission represented the U.S. government in the negotiations.
+Composed of notable figures, such as General William T. Sherman, the Commission aimed to quell hostilities and secure peace without further warfare.

 The resulting treaty outlined several substantial agreements, including: